manishborikar92/Pico/docs/Structure_Rationale.md

 ## Executive Summary

-This document provides a comprehensive analysis and synthesis of two project structure proposals for the AIBI AI Companion Robot project.
+This document provides a comprehensive analysis and synthesis of two project structure proposals for the PICO AI Companion Robot project.
 After analyzing both `Project_Folder_Structure.md` and `Optimized_Project_Structure_Guide.md`, this document presents a unified, optimized structure that combines the best aspects of both approaches while addressing their respective strengths and limitations.

 **Key Findings:**
 - The Optimized guide provides more detailed phase-based development structure